-The David Eccles School of Business provides merit-based financial aid opportunities for exceptional students thanks to the generosity of individuals, corporate donors, and the University.
+The Eccles School provides merit-based financial aid opportunities for exceptional students thanks to the generosity of individuals, corporate donors and the University.

 All program applications submitted and complete by the scholarship deadlines will have the opportunity to be considered for merit-based scholarships.
 Scholarships require a separate application that will be sent to eligible applicants with their admission decision or shortly afterward.
 Criteria for selection of awards include demonstrated excellence in academic or professional pursuits, as assessed in your program and scholarship applications.